 - Only the ‘Unlimited’ plan gives you full access to point-of-sale features.

-Now, let’s drill down into some of Ecwid’s key features, starting with a look at payment gateways.
+Now, let’s drill down into Ecwid’s key features, starting with a look at payment gateways.

 Payment gateways